 Description of PRD is provided in ECSS-M-ST-10, Clause 4.1.10.

 The top–level customer’s PRD forms the basis for the generation of all lower level customer PRDs.
-An integral part of a PRD, at any level, is the set of ECSS Standards tailored as necessary and documented in an “ECSS Applicability Requirements Matrix" (EARM), as described in clause 7.3.5.
+An integral part of a PRD, at any level, is the set of ECSS Standards tailored as necessary and documented in an “ECSS Applicability Requirements Matrix" (EARM), as described in ECSS-S-ST-00-02..

 A supplier, at any level, is responsible for demonstrating compliance with the project requirements contained in his customer’s PRD, through, for example, the elaboration of a compliance matrix, and ultimately for supplying a conforming product.
 The compliance to the PRD is presented in an Implementation Documents (IDs), for example project plans (e.g. management, engineering and product assurance) and compliance matrix.